-Dr Mayur Lakhani is working GP and chair of the National Council for Palliative Care (NCPC) / Dying Matters.
+Dr Mayur Lakhani is working GP and former chair of the National Council for Palliative Care (NCPC) / Dying Matters.
 Mayer is currently standing for Royal College of General Practitioners (RCGP) president.
-Mayer’s election manifesto can be viewed here.

 ⇝ Dr Mark Taubert

-Dr Mark Taubert is a hospital consultant specializing in palliative medicine.
+Dr Mark Taubert is a hospital consultant specialising in palliative medicine.
 In this role, he sees and treats people who have life-limiting conditions like cancer, lung diseases and neurodegenerative conditions, to name just some examples.
 He and his teams in Cardiff provide symptom control and emotional support services to those who need it most in the last years of their lives.
 This inevitably means that he talks about death and dying a lot, and has found that people have the most fascinating views and stories on this topic.
 Perhaps contrary to what might be expected, patients and their relatives hardly ever find these discussions depressing or dreary, but rather find it reassuring to be able to ask sometimes very open questions about this important part of life.
-Mark is Clinical Director for palliative care services at Velindre NHS Trust in Cardiff and is also a non-executive director for DeadSocial.
+Mark is Clinical Director for palliative care services at Velindre NHS Trust in Cardiff.

 ⇝ Ian Bond

-Ian the deputy chair of the Law Society’s Wills and Equity Committee which promotes improvements in the law and procedure relating to wills, probate, trusts and charities and to development initiatives in those areas.
-Ian is also a member of the Technical Advisory Committee of the Law Society’s Wills & Inheritance Quality Scheme (WIQS) which provides a quality standard for wills, probate and estate administration practices in England & Wales.
-Ian has contributed a number of chapters to the forthcoming Law Society Publication “the Probate Practitioners Handbook” 7th Edition as well as writing and lecturing on key issues relating to wills and probate for the legal profession.
+Ian is a solicitor working in the UK.
+He is also a member of the Technical Advisory Committee of the Law Society’s Wills & Inheritance Quality Scheme (WIQS) which provides a quality standard for wills, probate and estate administration practices in England & Wales.
+Ian has contributed a number of chapters to the Law Society Publication “the Probate Practitioners Handbook” 7th Edition.
 Ian is a partner in Higgs & Sons a leading Black Country law firm.

 ⇝ Jack Rooke